labtrac/test-documentation/documentation/getting-started.md

 ### Things to Consider Before Getting Started

-Now you have Labtrac set up, you will need to enter all required data (Dentists, Products, Materials etc)
+Now Labtrac is set up, you will need to enter all required data (Dentists, Products, Materials etc)

 - - -